Terstegge/mbed-os-MSP432/README.md

 `OpenSourcePullDown` using a software emulation (these modes are not supported on hardware level).
-It is also possible to assign both, rising and falling interrupt edges to a single GPIO pin.
+It is also possible to assign both, rising and falling interrupt edges to a single GPIO pin at the same time.
+This is also done with software emulation.
 SPI, I2C and UART all support the interrupt-driven ASYNC modes.

 The software was written without the usage of some intermediate